seeingtreesintheforest/Compressed-Rule-Ensembles/README.md

 # Further experiments with the compression parameter k:

-The following plot shows the influence of the compression parameter k on the AUC (red line) and the model size (blue line) on the diabetes dataset:
+The following plot shows the influence of the compression parameter kmax on the AUC (red line) and the model size (blue line) on the diabetes dataset:

 ![k_diabetes](https://user-images.githubusercontent.com/88620679/128712259-824b9021-3dc3-40c9-8e88-f987409e8d24.png)

-The best tradeoff between model size and accuracy is in this case for k=3 or even smaller if simpler solutions are preferable.
+The best tradeoff between model size and accuracy is in this case for kmax=3 or even smaller if simpler solutions are preferable.
 The stability remains relatively constant around 0.75 for all values tried.

 ![Ionosphere_k](https://user-images.githubusercontent.com/88620679/128718570-57f3c086-e0c3-42dd-a5a1-29f91721ec77.png)

+ A similar picture goes for the Ionosphere dataset.
+As long as kmax is not chosen too small, the model is relatively robust towards the choice of kmax.
+Generally, smaller values of kmax lead to smaller model sizes.

+ Interesting further work goes towards multi-objective optimization and chosing values kmax that are optimal for accuracy, model size and stability.